zproksi/bpatch/README.md

 # `bpatch`

+**PURPOSE:** Let's say you would like to modify a file.
+And the description for this modification you wants to be formalized in human readable format - so that it is just easy editable.
+For example [JSON] format, like this project is using.
+Then, this tool is exactly what you need.

-**PURPOSE:** The console application enables the transformation of files in binary form, adhering to the rules stipulated in a file described in [JSON] format.
+The console application enables the transformation of files in binary form, adhering to the rules stipulated in a file described in [JSON] format.
 The core logic of the application is encapsulated within a distinct static library, granting the power to leverage this code within any application.

 **MNEMONIC:** binary stream, substitution, sequential substitution, encryption, compression, binary data conversion